 3. Segment further by organizing keywords based on marketing funnel stages and website placement.

 Not all keywords are created equal.
-Some keywords are searched for when someone is still learning about a specific topic (top of the funnel), while others are more specific to evaluating specific vendors or solutions (middle/bottom of funnel or consideration stage).
+Some keywords are searched for when someone is still learning about a specific topic (top of the funnel), while others are more specific to evaluating specific vendors or solutions (middle of the funnel/bottom of the funnel or consideration stage).

 So the next step is to tag all of the keywords and sort them by where they are in the funnel.
 Then, you can prioritize them both by where they are in the funnel as well as by average monthly search volume thus maximizing traffic.